4wayhandshake/4wayhandshake.github.io/content/CTF/phonebook.md

      :: Matcher          : Response status: 200,204,301,302,307,401,403,405
      :: Filter           : Response status: 307
      :: Filter           : Regexp: fail

     ________________________________________________

     [Status: 302, Size: 0, Words: 1, Lines: 1]
     | URL | http://159.65.59.85:31498/login
     | --> | /
         * FUZZ: %2A

     [Status: 302, Size: 0, Words: 1, Lines: 1]
     | URL | http://159.65.59.85:31498/login
     | --> | /login?message=Authentication%20Failed

        * FUZZ:
 Well that looks pretty definitive!
 We simply use %2A for both the username and password.
 This is the wildcard character (*).

 Success!
 We have bypassed the login and are in a phonebook app.

 ![phonebook_app](phonebook_app.png)

-## Phonebook App
+## PHONEBOOK APP

 The  source code reveals that the search bar is the only intended functionality.